Developer tutorial for integrating Quantum

 /* othercontract state */

-bytes32 vKeyHash; // the same vkey_hash that we constructed earlier
+bytes32 circuitHash; // the same circuit_hash that we received from quantum

 address constant QUANTUM; // address of quantum contract